kskalvar/aws-eks-cluster-quickstart/README.md

 This solution shows how to create an AWS EKS Cluster and deploy a simple web application with an external Load Balancer.
 This readme updates an article "Getting Started with Amazon EKS" referenced below and provides a more basic step by step process.

-First we'll build an EC2 Instance and configure it to run kubectl for managing the Kubernetes Cluster.
-Will then configure an IAM Role Kubernetes can assume to create AWS Resources such as an Elastic Load Balancer.
-Will also be using AWS Cloud Formation to create the cluster VPC which will create subnets across 3 AWS Availability Zones (AZ).
+Unfornately this is a pretty manual effort right now.

+Steps:
+  Create your Amazon EKS Service Role
+  Create your Amazon EKS Cluster VPC
+  Create your Amazon EKS Cluster
+  Configure Your AWS EC2 Instance
+  Configure kubectl on Your EC2 Instance
+  Launch and Configure Your Amazon EKS Worker Nodes
+  Enable Worker Nodes to Join Your Cluster
+  Deploy WebApp to Your Cluster
+  Remove Your AWS EKS Cluster

 To make this first cluster easy to deploy we'll use a docker image located in DockerHub at kskalvar/web.
 This image is nothing more than a simple webapp that returns the current ip address of the container it's running in.

+The project also includes the Dockerfile for those interested in the configuration of the actually application or to build your own and deploy using ECR.

 ## Create your Amazon EKS Service Role